This Site May Be Hacked – How Hackers Hurt Your SEO

 Running outdated software is consistently the number one reason that website hacks occur.
 Hackers focus on creating malware that will hit the greatest possible number of targets.
 Further, hackers are keenly aware that human nature is such that installing software updates tends to be a low priority for most people.
 If a hacker writes malware or spam code for a popular software to exploit a fault that an update is designed to fix, a hacker will gain access to countless computers, due simply to the statistically high number of users that fail to install updates in a timely manner.

 Consider the example of WordPress.
 WordPress is an open-source software that is widely used for building websites.
 Its popularity is attributable to its stability, reliability, and ease of use.
 WordPress aggressively tests its software for vulnerabilities, and regularly releases updates to repair for shortcomings.
 But because WordPress is open-source, these faults become public knowledge when updates are released.
-Playing to the human propensity to procrastinate, hackers will then design attacks that target the core software loopholes that the updates are designed to repair.
+Playing to the human propensity to procrastinate, hackers will then design attacks that target the core software loopholes that the updates are intended to repair.
 When an enterprise that is running WordPress is lax in installing updates, they are as good as hacked.

-Not unlike installing software updates, creating backups on a regular basis is another mundane but important task that is too often overlooked.
-In the same way that is it important to backup one’s local, desktop files, creating a periodic backup of a website is of equal urgency.
+Not unlike installing software updates, creating backups on a regular basis is another mundane but essential task that is too often overlooked.
+In the same way that is it important to back up one’s local, desktop files, creating a periodic backup of a website is of equal urgency.
 For websites using WordPress, backups are made easy with plugins that work with major cloud-based storage services.
 Key to having a clean, securely stored copy of a website is to ensure that backups are regular, automatic, stored off-site (not on the same server as the operating version of the website), and redundant (multiple copies maintained simultaneously).

 While the importance of installing updates and running regularly scheduled backups for a website cannot be understated, it remains essential to supplement updates and backups with real-time monitoring of website activity.
 Investing in a reputable and reliable monitoring service that will watch website traffic, recognize questionable activity, and proactively repair issues before they become real problems represents resources well spent.

-At times, it can seem as if hackers have the upper hand in the never ending struggle to protect and maintain the integrity of one’s website.
+At times, it can seem as if hackers have the upper hand in the never-ending struggle to protect and maintain the integrity of one’s website.
 Having a knowledgeable IT team to skillfully manage your enterprise’s website is the essential component for both protecting your website, as well as utilizing it as the tool that it is to maximize the exposure of your entity, increase the value of your brand, and grow your enterprise.

 CourseVector is a web design, SEO, and hosting company that addresses all the pieces of the web marketing puzzle.
 With an experienced staff that has been designing, creating, and fixing websites since 1989, CourseVector brings a wealth of internet knowledge and experience to bear on the operation of a successful website.
-CourseVector takes the time to get to know you, your entity, and your enterprise’s needs and goals, and then works within your budget to create, implement, and service your website, balancing the requirements of security with the goals of effective SEO.
+CourseVector takes the time to get to know you, your entity, and your enterprise’s needs and goals, and will work within your budget to create, implement, and service your website, balancing the requirements of security with the goals of effective SEO.

 If your enterprise is struggling with how to maximize its online presence, CourseVector has an impressive SEO track record.
 Rather than pursuing a quick-fix path that falls short of producing effective SEO results, CourseVector focuses on long-term web marketing strategies that return real SEO improvements that are maintained over time.

-Whether your enterprise has a website or needs one, if your website has been hacked or your finding it hard to keep pace with site security demands, or if you are new to SEO or have an SEO program that is not returning results, CourseVector is ready to help.
+Whether your enterprise has a website or needs one, if your website has been hacked or you’re finding it hard to keep pace with site security demands, or if you are new to SEO or have an SEO program that is not returning results, CourseVector is ready to help.
 Contact CourseVector for a complimentary SEO Marketing Analysis, and see the difference a website that is designed, hosted, and optimized by CourseVector can make for your enterprise.